C0D1UM/technical-standard/angular/permissions/README.md

 # Permissions

-After authentication, we will get the authority data from the server such as token, role, permission, etc., and collected them in the authentication service or local storage for authorization in router and component.
+After authenticated, we will get the authorized data from the server such as token, role, permission, etc., and store them in the authentication service or local storage for authorization in router and component.

 ## Service

-The permission service helps you about finding permission and getting a role from the authority data stored.
+Permission service helps you getting permission and role from the authored data stored.

 First, you should define the model of permission that is got from the backend.
 For example,